emnnichols/python-achievement-1/README.md

 ### Exercise 6 | Databases in Python

-- Create script that allows users to:
 - Create recipes that are then stored in a database
 - Search recipes in the database by ingredient
 - Update/modify recipes in the database
 - Delete recipes from the database

   <details>